 The Scott County Juvenile Detention Center opened on December 1, 1980.
-The center serves as a short term, secure placement for youth under the age of eighteen.
-Youth are referred for detainment only when there is probable cause to believe they have committed a serious criminal act.
+Since opening, the center has served as a short term, secure placement for allegedly delinquent youth under the age of eighteen.
+Juveniles are referred for detainment only when there is probable cause to believe they have committed a serious criminal act.
 In most situations this criminal activity would be classified as a felony or an aggravated misdemeanor.
 Status offenses and simple misdemeanors are not considered detainable offenses.
 The severity of the criminal charge is not the only criteria sufficient to require detainment.
 One or more of the following conditions also must be present in order for a youth to be detained: